nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Example: <br>

 * find assignments
-> Returns all tasks with assignemnts in their name or as a tag
+> Returns all tasks with assignments in their name or as a tag

 * find lecture tutorial
 > Returns all tasks with lecture and tutorial in their name or tasks with both lecture and tutorial as tags